baikinkirill/mikroorm-fragments-debug/README.md

 # MikroORM SQLite3 Project

+> An example of our logic is described in the [src/index.ts](./src/index.ts) file.
+Please take a look.
+I left comments there.

 A TypeScript project configured with MikroORM and SQLite3 database.

 ## Getting Started